cea-hpc/modules/doc/source/design/module-cache.rst

 enabled.
 This option can also be enabled just for one execution with the :option:`--ignore-cache` command line option.

+Cache files are ignored if cache expiry mechanism is enabled through the :mconfig:`cache_expiry_secs` configuration option.
+When this option is set to 0, it means a cache file never expires.
+This is the default behavior.
+If set to something else, cache file is expired if its last modification time is older than the number of seconds defined in ``cache_expiry_secs``.
+Option value is an integer between 1 and 31536000, which is the number of seconds during 1 year.

 Is there an impact at evaluating the full cache file rather making a directory walk-through to find a module?
 Cache file is fully read, but not all the files described in it are evaluated.
 Just those corresponding to the search, like it